 - 1 cup roasted peanuts, chopped

-- 4 cups semisweet chocolate chips, [Editor’s Note: Grated or chopped milk or dark chocolate, depending on your preference, would be just dandy here]
+- 4 cups semisweet chocolate chips (or grated or chopped milk or dark chocolate)

-- 1. Line a baking sheet with parchment paper.
+- 1. Line a baking sheet with parchment paper or aluminum foil.

-- 2. Insert a pop stick in the bottom end of each banana or, if smaller portions are desired, in each banana half and place on the prepared baking sheet.
+- 2. Insert a wooden popsicle stick in the bottom end of each banana or, if smaller portions are desired, in each banana half and place on the prepared baking sheet.
 Freeze for at least 1 hour.

 - 3. Combine the bacon and chopped peanuts in a dish.
 Melt the chocolate in a double boiler over medium heat or a bowl set over but not touching simmering water, stirring occasionally.

 - 4. Dip each frozen banana in melted chocolate and allow any excess to drip off.
 Immediately roll the banana in the bacon-peanut mixture and then return to the parchment-lined baking sheet.